Citation, DOI, disclosures and article data

 there is a vaginal septum in 75% of cases, and obstruction to one horn is possible from occasional transverse septa

 Many patients are asymptomatic although some may occasionally experience dyspareunia as a result of the vaginal septum.

-Classically shows two widely spaced uterine corpora, each with a single Fallopian tube.
-Separate divergent uterine horns with large fundal cleft (as distinct from a septate uterus)
+Two widely spaced uterine corpora are classically seen, each with a single fallopian tube.
+The uterine horns are separate and divergent with a large fundal cleft (as distinct from a septate uterus).

 If the anomaly is associated with an obstructed longitudinal vaginal septum, only one cervical os may be depicted, and it may be cannulated with the endometrial configuration mimicking a unicornuate uterus.

 Separate divergent uterine horns are identified with a large fundal cleft.
 Endometrial cavities are uniformly separate, with no evidence of communication.
 Two separate cervices need to be documented.

 MR imaging demonstrates two separate uteri with widely divergent apices, two separate cervices, and usually an upper vaginal longitudinal septum.
 In each uterus, normal uterine zonal anatomy is preserved.

 As with most uterine anatomical anomalies, there is an increased incidence of fertility issues, and Müllerian abnormalities, in general, are over-represented in infertile women.
 The chance of seeing a pregnancy to term is significantly reduced, down to only 20%, with a third of pregnancies ending in abortion and over half in premature deliveries.
 Only 40% of pregnancies resulted in living children 2.